ThanhPham1987/flatgeobuf-vectordb/README.md

 ## Writing flatgeobuf vector DB file
 Great, so all we do now is to CREATE the flatgeobuf vector DB is:
 - for a dataset, create normal embeddings
-- then project the embeddings with an arbitrary number of dimensions (=length) to a 2D plane with X and Y coordinates
+- then project the embeddings with an arbitrary number of dimensions (=length) to a 2D plane with X and Y coordinates (e.g. with `GaussianRandomProjection`)
 - create the flatgeobuf file by using X and Y coordinates as fake lat lon (with some geographic projection)
 - dump the file somewhere